-We propose to utilize the unifying approach recently developed by Dobry and Vucetic (see Dobry and Vucetic (1987), Vucetic and Dobry (1991), and Vucetic (1993 and 1994) to accommodate the influence of the nature of the material characterized by the plasticity index, as indicated in Fig. 4.
-The relative energy loss (or π x damping ratio) as obtained by directly integrating the area defined by a loop in the stress-strain diagram has also been represented in Fig. 3 to demonstrate the ability of the hyperbolic law to reproduce experimental observations.
-The PI influencing the value of the reference strain γ{Γ} available from other studies was correlated to the friction ratio using:
+The unifying approach developed by Dobry and Vucetic (see Dobry and Vucetic 1987, Vucetic and Dobry, 1991, and Vucetic, 1993 and 1994 is applied to accommodate the influence of the nature of the material characterized by the plasticity index (PI), as indicated in Fig. 4.
+The relative energy loss (or πx damping ratio) as obtained by directly integrating the area defined by a loop in the stress-strain diagram has also been represented in Fig. 3 to demonstrate the ability of the hyperbolic law to reproduce experimental observations.
+The PI influencing the value of the reference strain $\gamma{\rm T}$ available from other studies was correlated to the friction ratio using:

-$$PI = 50 .(1 + Tanh (FR - 3.5\%))$$
+$$PI = 50 .
+(1 + Tanh (FR - 3.5\%))$$ (8)

-Strain Rate Effects
+3.4 Strain Rate Effects

-Although it is well known that undrained modulus and shear strength increase with increasing strain rate (γ), experimental data generated under different apparatuses and loading conditions lead to different conclusions.
-Based on our review of the literature, we believe that a viscosity mechanism would provide a satisfactory framework for understanding the strain rate effect observed when comparing fast and slow undrained monotonic stress-strain curves, as well as for explaining the roundness of the loop tips during a sinusoidal strain-controlled cyclic test.
+Although it is well known that undrained modulus and shear strength increase with increasing strain rate ($\dot{\gamma}$), experimental data generated using different apparatuses and loading conditions lead to different conclusions.
+Viscosity mechanisms may well provide a suitable framework to understand the strain rate effect observed when comparing fast and slow undrained monotonic stress-strain curves, as well as to explain the roundness of the loop tips during a sinusoidal strain-controlled cyclic test.
 Evidence would point to the fact that sands and non plastic silts have very small viscosity in that their stress-strain loops exhibit sharp rather than rounded tips (Dobry and Vucetic, 1987).